 Many upmarket restaurants and award-winning eateries in Munich offer a lower cost lunchtime menu – and if you eat then, you have a very good chance of getting a table without booking ahead.

-When you think of Munich's star cuisine, you immediately think of Tantris.
+When you think of Munich's Michelin-starred cuisine, you immediately think of Tantris.
 Since the 1970s, the elegant restaurant in Schwabing has been a culinary and architectural highlight.
 Back then, under chef Eckart Witzigmann, the aim was to bring French haute cuisine to Munich.
-More than 50 years later, the vision is still the same: after the renovation, the two chefs in the Menürestaurant and in Tantris DNA are once again cooking modern, French high cuisine.
+More than 50 years later, the vision is still the same: after the renovation, chef Benjamin Chmura is once again cooking modern French cuisine in the Menürestaurant and Tantris DNA.
 If you want to eat more spontaneously and at a lower price, reserve a place at the special lunch offer!

 Tantris, Johann-Fichte-Straße 7, 80805 Munich